The Coerver Juggling Progression

 Juggling in soccer has an amazing impact on improving your first touch, so the ball goes right where you want it to go when you control it.
 In general, juggling just helps to make all your other touches on the ball better.

-Good jugglers always have a lot of confidence about their ability to control the ball.
-To get good, you have to work on this at home.
-This helps with your focus on soccer and helps you to develop the habit of training on your own, “when no one else is watching,” which what all good soccer players do.
+Good jugglers always have a lot of confidence about their ability to control the soccer ball.
+To get good, you have to work on this at home everyday.
+Working on juggling also helps with your focus on soccer and helps you to develop the habit of training on your own, “when no one else is watching,” which what all good soccer players do.